The Flash season 8: Release

 The season premiered on The CW on November 16, 2021.

 Two weeks before the premiere, on November 5, 2021, the CW announced their mid-season schedule for their shows, announcing that after "Armageddon", the season would begin airing on Wednesdays starting March 9, 2022.
 Prior to the season premiere, Wallace stated that the season would have 18 episodes, but it was later confirmed to have 20 episodes.

 Ratings

+No DVR ratings are available after the eleventh episode.